 Treatment Options for Narcotics Abuse

-Drug addiction is a chronic disease, so if you are a victim of narcotics abuse you may need long-term or repeated care.
+Drug addiction is a chronic disease, so if you’re a victim of narcotics abuse long-term or repeated care may be needed.
 Effective drug addiction treatments may include:9

 - Behavioral therapies